 Dogs should ideally be kept as far from the possibility of consuming a grape as possible.

 Removing the seeds and stalks from grapes, peeling them or giving your dog raisins are similarly to be avoided.

-Scientists and specialised vets still can’t pinpoint exactly what it is about grapes that makes them so dangerous to dogs, so there’s no guaranteed way of serving them up that will circumvent this.
+Scientists and specialized vets still can’t pinpoint exactly what it is about grapes that make them so dangerous to dogs, so there’s no guaranteed way of serving them up that will circumvent this.

 Instead, if your dog eats grapes, help them to throw it back up as immediately as possible, and seek help from your vet if you’re worried about their long term health.